![]() |

 Saskatoon Health Region ~ Dental Health of Your Special Needs Child ~ A special needs child requires much from those around him - patience, attention and love.
 Dental health is one more important need.
 Often dental care is delayed because of the pressures of more immediate health problems.

 Community Living ~ Staff work with people with intellectual disabilities and help them access a variety of community-based services.
 The main objective of Community Living Division is to ensure physical, emotional, and social needs are met and that people with intellectual disabilities live and function as independently as possible within their own communities.
+The Saskatchewan Epilepsy Program is a comprehensive program that cares for adult and pediatric patients with epilepsy.
+In-patient and out-patient services are located at Royal University Hospital (RUH) where there is a dedicated bed for telemetry.

 |